Applying to vote by post or proxy

-If you choose the long-term option, we will write to you every five years to ask you to renew your application, as we have to ask you for a new specimen signature and confirmation of your date of birth in order to continue the arrangement.
+If you choose the long-term option, we'll write to you every five years to ask you to renew your application, as we have to ask you for a new specimen signature and confirmation of your date of birth in order to continue the arrangement.

-If you move house, your postal vote will be cancelled, and you will need to complete a new application form.
+If you move house, your postal vote will be cancelled, and you'll need to complete a new application form.

 Cancelling your postal vote